xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/ecommerce_tracking.md

 ---
 First of all it's necessary to specify that Ecommerce tracking stands for collecting and analyzing only purchase and transaction data.
 Besides that you can analyze your customer traffic, adds strategy, email marketing, etc. Ecommerce reports allow you to analyze purchase activity on your site.
 You can see product and transaction information, average order value, ecommerce conversion rate, time to purchase, and other purchase related data.

-When you open a Google Analytics dashboard for the first time you'll see a screen like this
+When you open a Google Analytics home for the first time you'll see a screen like this

 ![Analytics.png]({{site.baseurl}}/attachments/ref_3B4yRZ99/Analytics.png)

-The default Google Analytics reports that you'll see on the homepage will likely be
+The default Google Analytics reports that you'll see on the homepage are most likely to be
 * User Traffic
-  This graph shows changes in traffic on a daily basis.
-The default view shows the total number of sessions.
 * How do you acquire users?
 * How are your active users trending over time?
 * How well do you retain users?